microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/Microsoft.Graph.Teams.md

 Create new navigation property to tabs for teams

 ### [New-MgTeamInstalledApp](New-MgTeamInstalledApp.md)
-Install an app to the specified team.
+Create new navigation property to installedApps for teams

 ### [New-MgTeamMember](New-MgTeamMember.md)
-Add a new conversation member to a team.
+Create new navigation property to members for teams

 ### [New-MgTeamOperation](New-MgTeamOperation.md)
 Create new navigation property to operations for teams